ProjectEzenity/TAC/README.md

      ```

 2. **Snapchat Token**:
-   - If required, save your Snapchat token in `data/snapchat_token.json`:
+   - Obtain a valid Snapchat API token and save it in `data/snapchat_token.json`:

      ```json
      {